darshakardeshana/RockPaperScissor/README.md

 # RockPaperScissor
   It is a simple scrpit of play Rock, Paper, Scissor with your computer.
   First one to get 3 points wins.
+  It also keeps log of games you play
 ## prerequisite
 1) your machine should have latest version of python installed